 Meanwhile, as we’ve been traveling cross country from the west coast, we’ve had many wonderful adventures which I do not want to forget.
 It’s crazy how everything runs together if I don’t write it down!
-In early fall, as we made our way from Lopez Island back to our hometown of Ashland, we made several stops in Washington state—one familiar and much-loved place, and several that were new to us.
+In early fall, as we made our way from Lopez Island back to our hometown of Ashland, we made several stops in Washington—one familiar and much-loved place, and several that were new to us.

 Port Townsend, WA